Hiring a Business Analyst: Business Analysis, The Process & Techniques

 Pareto analysis is a decision-making technique that helps you identify the most critical factors affecting a given outcome.
 Named after Vilfredo Pareto, an Italian economist who first described the principle in the early 20th century, Pareto analysis is sometimes called the “80/20 rule.”
 It suggests that 80% of the effects come from just 20% of the causes.

-In business, Pareto analysis is often used to find ways to improve efficiency by identifying and targeting the low-hanging fruit.
+Pareto analysis is often used in business to improve efficiency by identifying and targeting the low-hanging fruit.
 For example, suppose you’re looking to increase profits.
-In that case, you might start by looking at which products or services generate the most revenue and then focus on finding ways to increase sales or profits.
+In that case, you might start by examining which products or services generate the most revenue and then focus on increasing sales or profits.

 Scatter diagramming

-A scatter diagram is a graphical tool used to display the relationship between two quantitative variables.
+A scatter diagram is a graphical tool for displaying the relationship between two quantitative variables.
 The data points are usually plotted as dots on a graph, with the x-axis representing one variable and the y-axis representing the other.
 The data is typically displayed in ascending order according to the magnitude of the y-values.

 Scatter diagrams can identify relationships between variables and determine if they are correlated.
 Suppose there appears to be a relationship between the two variables.
 In that case, you can use a line or trendline to help you understand it better.